Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 procurement

-Requires Nebraska state agencies to purchase drones only from the NDOT-maintained List of Secure Drones Authorized for Purchase, effective January 1, 2027.
-Approved drones must meet one of three criteria: cleared by DOD Blue UAS Program, compliant with NDAA FY2024, or designed to prevent unauthorized data transmission.
-Does not restrict private or recreational purchases.
+Requires Nebraska state agencies to purchase only cybersecurity-approved drones from the NDOT-maintained List of Secure Drones Authorized for Purchase.
+Drones must meet one of three criteria: cleared by DOD Blue UAS Program, compliant with NDAA FY2024, or designed to prevent unauthorized data transmission.
+Does not affect private or recreational drone purchases.

 View source